• Target level of study

 • Project management: objectives, context, implementation, evaluation, cost.

-• Writing documents, notices and briefs.
+• Writing documents, notices, and summary reports.

-• Oral presentation of studies, problems and design solutions.
+• Oral presentation of studies, problems, and design solutions.

 • The use of technical and scientific English.